metoppv/improver/doc/source/metadata/Probabilities.rst

     * ``less_than``
     * ``less_than_or_equal_to``

-An example would be a set of set of probabilities of temperature exceeding a set of 79 thresholds:
+An example would be a set of probabilities of temperature exceeding a set of 79 thresholds:

 .. code-block:: python